 |White Balance||Auto, 2700K, 4000K, 5000K, 6500K||Auto, 2700K, 4000K, 5000K, 6500K||Auto, 2700K, 4000K, 5000K, 6500K|

 |Unique Features||200fps Slow Motion||Flowstate Stabilization||High Quality Low Light Shooting|

 |Where to Buy||Buy on Insta360 Website||Buy on Insta360 Website||Buy on Insta360 Website|

 The One R can shoot several types of video.
 Obviously as a 360 camera it can shoot fully immersive 360 video at 5.7K resolution; you can then re-frame this into linear 1080p video using the app.
 With the 4K module you can shoot, unsurprisingly, 4K linear video similar to a GoPro Hero.
 There is also a One Inch module available which captures 5.2K linear video using larger image sensors than any other action camera.
-I’m not including this extra module in this review as it’s an expensive optional extra.

 Even though the One R hasn’t received an upgrade in resolution compared to its predecessor it still manages to produce superior quality video thanks to better lens and processing technology.
 When comparing the two cameras you can clearly see an improvement in dynamic rage, color saturation and detail.